naemon/naemon.github.io/documentation/usersguide/configmain.md

 ### Sample Configuration File

-<span class="glyphicon glyphicon-thumbs-up"></span> Tip: A sample main configuration file (*/usr/local/nagios/etc/nagios.cfg*) is installed for you when you follow the <a href="quickstart.html">quickstart installation guide</a>.
+<span class="glyphicon glyphicon-thumbs-up"></span> Tip: A sample main configuration file (*/etc/naemon/naemon.cfg*) is installed for you when you follow the <a href="quickstart.html">quickstart installation guide</a>.

 ### Config File Location

-The main configuration file is usually named *nagios.cfg* and located in the */usr/local/nagios/etc/* directory.
+The main configuration file is usually named *naemon.cfg* and located in the */etc/naemon/* directory.

 ### Configuration File Variables